Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

 This deployment will need to reference data objects from the Hub deployment and will need access to the pre-existing state file, update the variables as needed.
 This deployment will also need to use a storage access key (from Azure) to read the storage account data.
 This is a sensitive variable and should not be committed to the code repo.

 Once again, A sample terraform.tfvars.sample file is included.
-Update the required variables, save it and rename it to **terraform.tfvars**.
+Update the required variables, including `private_dns_zone_name` save it and rename it to **terraform.tfvars**.
 Remember to update your private dns zone name variable with the appropriate location.

 Once the files are updated, deploy using Terraform Init, Plan and Apply.